caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

   *int*, *optional*, *default = 1800*

-  Number of pixels in output image
+  Number of pixels in output image.